Atrash87/Energy_Consumption_Forecasting_LightGBM/README.md

-# Energy_Consumption_Forecasting_LightGBM
+# Electricity Consumption Forecasting with LightGBM
 This project demonstrates a complete workflow for forecasting energy consumption using machine learning (LightGBM)
-# Electricity Consumption Forecasting with LightGBM

 ## Overview
 This project is part of my journey in learning and exploring machine learning.